AdverseApps/Adversarial-Apps-Mobile/README.md

 ```
 flutter doctor
 ```
 Most likely, your Visual Studio (not VSC) is not configured correctly.
 Most commonly this is due to a missing package.
-Simply install the package the doctor perscribes.
+Simply install the package the doctor prescribed.

 Typically for every additional dependency it should auto run, but if not, you can run the following command to compile all dependencies:
 ```
 flutter pub get